akikuno/DAJIN/README.md

 DAJIN is a genotyping software with simple, rapid, and scalable whole-allelic profiling of genome editing organisms using a long-read sequencer.

 Here are the DAJIN's features:

 - DAJIN automatically identify and classify a diversity of mutations, including a point mutation, knock-out, knock-in, and inversion
+- DAJIN uses the nanopore long-read sequencer to capture larger genomic locus (~10 kb) than conventional genotyping methods such as a short-read NGS and Sanger sequencing.
+- DAJIN detects various mutations from single-nucleotide variants to large indels (~10 kb).
 - DAJIN can treat ~100 samples within a day

 ## Initial setup